 #1 - Inspect Your Equipment:

-Before you head over to the course for your first round of 2018, make sure you’ve located your equipment and gone through a thorough inspection.
+Before you head over to the course for your first round of the year, make sure you’ve located your equipment and gone through a thorough inspection.
 Are all your clubs there?
 Are your shoes missing spikes?
 Are your grips worn?
 One of the most common practices to start the season is to inspect your grips and replace if necessary.
 Sometimes some warm soap and water can do the trick on lightly worn grips.
 Though if you can see where your thumb has worn through or don’t feel any tackiness remaining, its probably time to look into re-gripping.
 Grips have evolved over the years just the same as other golf equipment.
 New materials, grip size and varying thickness have all helped golfers regain their feel.
-Take a look at Golf Prides latest innovations in the following link.
-The new MCC Plus 4 has re-invented the grip alignment game and might be the perfect grip for you.

 #2 – Start Swinging:

 Now that you’ve found all your equipment to be in good working order, its time to get loosened up.
 Even if there is still snow on the ground you might want to start making some swings indoors.
 Make 100 swings per day while the snow is melting to start getting that muscle memory back.
 If you can place a mirror in-front and behind you to check your address positions, even better.
 And while you’re at it, try to visualize the shot you want to hit.
 The best players in the world visualize every detail before they start the club back!